 - Vitamin K-dependent Proteins

-- Transportation of Vitamin K in the body
+- Movement of Vitamin K in the body

 Vitamin K is a widely researched subject with many published studies.

 There's also a lot of misinformation and confusion about Vitamin K, particularly Vitamin K2.